christopherkobayashi/tapclean/docs/adding_new_scanners.md

 Definition of Terms
 -------------------
-*File* plain data, ie. the information itself (a picture, a tune, a program, etc).
+*File* - plain data, ie. the information itself (a picture, a tune, a program, etc).
-*Chunk* the wrapped version of a file, as found on tapes.
+*Chunk* - the wrapped version of a file, as found on tapes.
 Usually this means a stream of pulses made up of a *lead-in sequence*, a *sync pattern*, usually a *header* section, a *data* section, and possibly a *trailer*.

 Introduction
 ------------
 To be fully aware of what's going on here, we need to make a step back and point out what loader designers had to bear in mind before writing their own loader.

-Basically, to encode data on a sequential media, the following things have to be provided:
+Basically, to encode data on a sequential medium, the following things have to be provided:

 - a way to encode bits
-- a way to recognize the start of a chunk of data while reading it in from tape
+- a way to recognize the start of a chunk of data while reading it in
-- a way to do a byte alignment while reading in a sequence of bits from tape
+- a way to do a byte alignment while reading in a sequence of bits

 Usually, but not always, commercial tape loaders use a frequency shift keying (FSK) with just two frequencies.
 That is: bit 0 is encoded with a shorter duration (higher frequency) square wave and bit 1 with a longer duration (lower frequency) one.
 To break down information into a stream of bits and sequentially write these to tape, it is necessary to choose if it's the **M**ost **S**ignificant **b**it (MSb) that has to be written first and then each subsequent one, up to the **L**east **S**ignificant **b**it (LSb), or the other way round.
 That's usually referred to as *endianness*, and therefore *endianness* is either **MSb F**irst (MSbF) or **LSb F**irst (LSbF).